crocs-muni/APDUPlay/README.md

 ```
 7. (Optional) Inspect other APDUPlay features like APDU commands modification or redirection to remote socket proxy.

-The installation and usage process is relatively simple, but may be little tricky if something doesn't work (e.g., library is loaded from a different than expected path, application terminates without giving any error message etc.).
+The installation and usage process is relatively simple, but may be little tricky if something does not work (e.g., the library is loaded from a different than an expected path, the application terminates without giving any error message, etc.).
 The first step is always to make sure that APDUPlay's stub library is used together with the correct winscard_rules.txt.
 See Examples section for detailed step-by-step installation and troubleshooting.

 ##  Installation (Windows OS)
-1. Find out if targeted application is 32- or 64-bit [(Use Microsoft Sysinternals Sigcheck utility)](https://docs.microsoft.com/en-us/sysinternals/downloads/sigcheck).
-Run sigcheck.exe targetApp.exe and look for MachineType: 32-bit or 64-bit (works also for dll files)
+1. Find out if a targeted application is 32- or 64-bit [(Use Microsoft Sysinternals Sigcheck utility)](https://docs.microsoft.com/en-us/sysinternals/downloads/sigcheck).
+Run sigcheck.exe targetApp.exe and look for MachineType: 32-bit or 64-bit (also works for dll files)
 1. Copy Winscard.dll from your system folder (c:\Windows\System32\winscard.dll for 64-bit target application (if you are running 64-bit OS) or c:\Windows\SysWOW64\winscard.dll for 32-bit application) to the folder with target application and rename it to original32.dll or original64.dll respectively.
 NOTE: c:\Windows\System32\ contains either 32-bit or 64-bit version based on your OS.
 2. Copy Winscard.dll from APDUPlay project to the folder with target application (the folder should contain winscard.dll binary from APDUPlay project AND originalXX.dll which is Microsoft's original winscard.dll)
 3. Run the application and inspect resulting files winscard_log.txt and winscard_rules_log.txt